AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Introduction

 \end{quote}

-Recent work has also shown that less skilled individuals benefit the most from LLM augmentation.
+Recent work in other areas has also shown that less skilled individuals benefit the most from LLM augmentation.
 For example, LLM augmentation boosted the performance of low-performing professionals more than that of high-performing professionals in studies where it was provided to management consultants \parencite{dell2023navigating}, customer-support agents \parencite{brynjolfsson2023generative}, creative writers \parencite{doshi2023generative}, office workers who write memos \parencite{noy2023experimental}, law school students who write exams \parencite{choi2024ai}, and programmers \parencite{peng2023impact}.
+The underlying reason differs by context, but the general suggestion is that low-performing individuals can increase their performance by substituting LLM output for human output, which is more likely to improve results if one's own output is not as high-quality.
 However, other work in the context of medicine found that human-AI hybrid decisions are not associated with increased diagnostic quality, suggesting that the effects of AI may show substantial heterogeneity across subject domains and implementation details \parencite{agarwal2023combining}.
-This suggests that any effects of LLM-augmentation on forecasting are likely to be heterogeneous across the skill distribution, with lower-skill forecasters relying to a greater degree on LLM augmentation which may help alleviate biases in their predictions.
+One potential explanation for such an effect may be that low-performing individuals might be comparatively less able to spot LLM weaknesses and failure modes, whereas those more familiar with the task could selectively use the LLM augmentation to greater effect.
+This heterogeneity of results suggests that any effects of LLM augmentation on forecasting are likely to be distinct across the skill distribution, with lower-skill forecasters potentially relying to a greater degree on LLM augmentation, which may help alleviate biases in their predictions that would otherwise have led them to make badly calibrated judgments.
 This motivates our second hypothesis, which directly tests whether the LLM augmentation has disparate impacts on forecasters of different skill levels.
-In line with previous literature, we predicted a greater effect on lower skill forecasters.
+In line with much of the previous literature, we predicted a greater positive effect on lower-skill forecasters.

-\begin{quote} \textbf{Null Hypothesis 2}: The effect of the superforecasting (biased) LLM augmentation on forecasting accuracy does not differ between high- and low-skilled forecasters.
+\begin{quote} \textbf{Null Hypothesis 2}: The effect of the superforecasting (noisy) LLM augmentation on forecasting accuracy does not differ between high- and low-skilled forecasters.

 \end{quote}